jujuka/nanoboard/README.md

 ## How to use:
   1) run nanodb.exe to start viewing threads in browser
   2) when you need to get fresh posts, click [PNG-collect]
   3) when you need to create container, click [PNG-create] then wait and check 'upload' folder
+     !!! your containers folder should have at least one image before doing this
-  4) Don't forget to keep your Places setting updated
-   (you can do it after clicking [Settings],
+  4) Don't forget to keep your Places setting updated (see special thread inside Nanoboard about coordination) (you can do it after clicking [Settings],
     you must run [PNG-collect] at least once for places.txt to be transfered to the config).
+  5) Don't forget to upload containers from 'upload' folder to some thread from Places so other people can see your posts.